How to Participate

 Virtual Competition and Filming Requirements

 Teachers are able to host their competition either in person or virtually.
 Below are the requirements for hosting a virtual competition.
-The regional, state and national competition will be held as video submission contests.
+The statewide semi-final, state and national competition will be held as video submission contests.

 For teachers: Hosting a Virtual Competition